 But first, maintenance!

 But what if your favourite dress rips or the beading falls off and you are not good at sewing?
 Or what if your Manolo Blahnik stilettos you have been wearing for the past 10 years start to be a bit worn out?
-Send your garments to the clothing hospitals and your shoes to a repair service.
+Send your garments to the clothing hospitals and your shoes to repair service.
 Here are our choices:

 If there’s only one leather repair shop you remember, let it be Leather Spa.
 With five locations in Manhattan, as well as mail-in services, Leather Spa has been looking after the world’s most discerning clients seeking the finest repair and care needs for their leather accessories for more than 30 years.